-Bitcoin’s usefulness as a payment system has been deteriorating fast over the past year.
-Bitcoin transaction fees and price volatility skyrocketed, prompting big companies such as Steam and Microsoft to stop accepting Bitcoin payments.
-This development has resulted in the community now being increasingly focused on defining Bitcoin as an alternative to physical gold; making it a long-term way to store wealth.
+Bitcoin’s usefulness as a payment system has never been high due to the network’s inability to process more than seven transactions per second at most, whereas traditional payment service providers like VISA can handle 65,000 transactions per second if needed.
+This has resulted in the Bitcoin community being increasingly focused on defining Bitcoin as an alternative to physical gold; making it a long-term way to store wealth.

 Whether this makes sense is an interesting discussion by itself.
 Any owner of a gold bar can be fairly certain that he or she won’t suddenly receive a similar gold bar created out of thin air, but things have proven to be more complicated in Bitcoin.
 Anyone that held one Bitcoin at the start of 2017, and held onto it for the entire year, would have ended the year with at least one Bitcoin Core, one Bitcoin Cash and one Bitcoin Gold.
 But let’s assume for now that this won’t stand in the way of Bitcoin becoming “digital gold”.
 Unfortunately, not even becoming digital gold will be enough to make Bitcoin’s sustainability problems go away.

 By now, we know that Bitcoin has a serious problem when compared to traditional payments systems in terms of energy consumption and environmental impact.
 One Bitcoin transaction requires the same amount of electricity as an average household uses in a month or more (in most developed countries).
 That’s several thousands of times more than what’s required by traditional payment systems.
 Comparisons of Bitcoin to gold are, however, still scarce, and certainly not available in any live data feeds.